Chicago State University: Early 20th century

 Tompkins was succeeded as president by Ella Flagg Young, a pioneering educator in her own right.
 Young received a PhD under John Dewey at the University of Chicago, and after leaving Chicago Normal School served as Superintendent of the Chicago Public Schools system.
 She attempted to expand the curriculum to three years, but was stymied by the Board of Education.
 After Young left to become Superintendent in 1909, William Bishop Owen became Principal of CNS.

-In 1913, the school was renamed Chicago Normal College, with higher admissions standards and several new buildings gradually added to the campus.
-In 1926, the college moved to a three-year curriculum, with heavier emphasis placed on traditional academic subjects as opposed to pedagogy.
+In 1896, the school was renamed Chicago Normal School, with higher admissions standards and several new buildings gradually added to the campus.
+The school moved to a three-year curriculum, with heavier emphasis placed on traditional academic subjects as opposed to pedagogy.
 The school was an increasingly attractive educational avenue for Chicago's immigrant communities, who could get inexpensive preliminary schooling before transferring to a university.
-However, when the Great Depression began in 1929, severe budget shortages forced the college to curtail its operations, and almost eventuated in its closing.
+During the Great Depression severe budget shortages forced the college to curtail its operations, and almost eventuated in its closing.
 In 1932, the Board of Education budget shrank by $12 million.
 To many, an obvious strategy for economizing was to close the Normal College, since there were no positions in the school system for trained teachers anyway.

 The faculty and students campaigned vigorously to keep the college open.
 Pep rallies, publications, and the efforts of immigrant communities were all part of the mobilization in favor of continued operations.
 As the economy stabilized, the threat to dissolve the college receded, though it did not disappear.
 Meanwhile, interest in the school rose, as financial destitution forced many Chicago-area students to forgo residential institutions elsewhere for a commuter campus closer to home.

-In 1938, the school again changed its name, this time to Chicago Teachers College to reflect the recent adoption of a four-year curriculum.
+In 1938, the school again changed its name, this time to Chicago Teacher’s College to reflect the recent adoption of a four-year curriculum.
 President John A. Bartky had ambitious plans for invigorating instruction through a new commitment to the liberal arts and a doubling of the time devoted to practice teaching.
 In addition, a Master of Education degree was offered for the first time.
 However, Bartky's reforms were interrupted by the outbreak of World War II, which depleted the faculty and student body alike.
 Bartky himself enlisted in the Navy in 1942, and never returned to the college.
 In his absence, the Chicago Board of Education reversed most of his curricular innovations.

 After the war ended, Raymond Mack Cook was hired as Dean.
 Cook's primary achievement was to convince the state of Illinois to take over funding of the college.
 The city was no longer able to fund the institution adequately, and in 1951 Governor Adlai Stevenson signed legislation that reimbursed the Board of Education for its operating expenses on a permanent basis.
 In 1965, Cook succeeded in convincing the state take responsibility for the college entirely.